What is a Doula?

 How do doulas differ from midwives?

-Does a doula replace the father's or the birth partner's role?
+Does a doula replace the birth partner’s role?

 On the contrary!
-Her presence strengthens the father's role.
+Her presence strengthens the birth partner’s role.
 Pressure to know how to help the labouring mother is removed.
-The doula anticipates the physical and emotional needs of the labouring mother as labour progresses, and helps the father to better help his partner during this trying time.
+The doula anticipates the physical and emotional needs of the labouring mother as labour progresses, and helps the partner to better help her during this trying time.

 This is such an intimate and private time.
 Does the doula interfere with that?

-Contrary to popular belief, the doula- assisted birth is even more intimate.
+Contrary to popular belief, the doula-assisted birth is even more intimate.
 Early labour can take place comfortably in your home.
-Dim lighting, soothing music, warm water, and relaxation: all are encouraged by the doula, who captures these moments on film, and records events to create a birth story to treasure always.
+Dim lighting, soothing music, warm water, and relaxation: all are encouraged by the doula, who records events as they unfold, to create a birth timeline to treasure always.
 The emotional bond and sense of connection between mother and partner is important, and the doula knows when to stay in the background when the couple is doing well, and when to jump in and offer guidance, such as position changes and breathing variations, as labour progresses.

 Isn’t the doula a stranger?

-Why does the Society of Obstetricians and Gynaecologists endorse doula support?
+Why does the Society of Obstetricians and Gynaecologists, as well as the World Health Organization, endorse doula support?